statgeek/D4G2025MH/README.md

 # D4G2025MH
 Data cleaning for data for good hackathon

-* file for importing and cleaning data in R started
+* Plan file for importing and cleaning data in R (JUST TO START)

 * link with linked file and summarize by ID
 * duration of calls (sum)